chenwardT/lol_stats2/README.md

 Executing `manage.py runserver` should now reflect the environment-specific settings when starting up.

 You may also configure your SECRET_KEY and RIOT_API_KEY environment variables via "postactivate" and "predeactivate" scripts.

+##Tests

+If Selenium throws:

+`selenium.common.exceptions.WebDriverException: Message: The browser appears to have exited before we could connect.
+If you specified a log_file in the FirefoxBinary constructor, check it for details.`

+...check the following things:

+- You have a DISPLAY environment variable set (:0 by default):

+    - `export DISPLAY=:0`

+- X is running on that display.

+- Someone may need to be logged into your X display manager.

+Alternatively, you can use pyvirtualdisplay if you are running in a headless configuration.